AdANNS: A Framework for Adaptive Semantic Search: Conclusions

 \section{Conclusions}

 We proposed a novel framework, \AdANNS~\dance, that leverages adaptive representations for different phases of ANNS pipelines to improve the accuracy-compute tradeoff. \AdANNS utilizes the inherent flexibility of matryoshka representations \cite{kusupati22matryoshka} to design better ANNS building blocks than the standard ones which use the rigid representation in each phase. \AdANNS achieves SOTA accuracy-compute trade-off for the two main ANNS building blocks: search data structures (\AdANNS-IVF) and quantization (\AdANNS-OPQ).
-Finally, the combination of \AdANNS -based building blocks leads to the construction of better real-world composite ANNS indices -- with as much as $8\times$ reduction in cost at the same accuracy as strong baselines -- while also enabling compute-aware elastic search.
+The combination of \AdANNS -based building blocks leads to the construction of better real-world composite ANNS indices -- with as much as $8\times$ reduction in cost at the same accuracy as strong baselines -- while also enabling compute-aware elastic search.
+Finally, we note that combining \AdANNS with elastic encoders~\citep{devvrit2023matformer} enables truly adaptive large-scale retrieval.